 If you are attacked, use caution when reporting the crime.
 In certain countries, police may not be very sympathetic to female victims.
 Your hotel or embassy can advise you of the best course of action.

 Trust your instincts.
 If you feel uneasy or uncomfortable in a certain situation, move on.

 Choose the right accommodations.
 Hotels that require room access through a lobby area are infinitely more secure than motels with access from the outside.
 We also recommend choosing a B&B or inn rather than a large hotel with a cavernous lobby and hundreds of rooms.
 Loitering strangers are more conspicuous in smaller lobbies, and many women feel safer and less anonymous at a property where the front desk staff recognizes their face and is aware of who's coming and going.

 Some hotels offer women-only floors that are accessible by keycard only by the people staying there.

 Before booking a hotel, research the neighborhood.
 How safe is it?
 Are there nearby businesses that will be open and busy after dark?
 It's worth paying a little extra for a hotel in a more secure neighborhood.

 Avoid first-floor rooms -- break-ins are less likely on the upper levels of a hotel.
 Ask for a room near the elevators.

-When checking in, ask the desk clerk to write your room number on a piece of paper rather than announce it.
-If he or she announces it in a crowded lobby, ask for a different room.
+When checking in, ask the desk clerk to write your room number down rather than announce it.
+If he or she reads it aloud in a crowded lobby, ask for a different room.